hotosm/learnosm/_posts/en/0200-12-28-start-josm.md

 -----------------

 - Now let’s draw a map in order to practice the techniques you have learned.
-You may wish to redraw the map that you drew on paper in Chapter 1.
+You may wish to redraw the map that you drew on paper previously.
 - Drag the map away from the sample map.
 Hold the right mouse button and drag your mouse, until you have a nice empty area to draw on.
 - Use the Draw tool to create points, lines, and shapes.
 Describe what